Liam Moore: Reading

 Ahead of the 2019–20 season, Moore was named as Reading captain.
 At the start of the 2019–20 season, he continued to regain his first team place, playing in the centre–back position, as well as, captaining for the club.
 During a 4–1 loss against Fulham on 1 October 2019, Moore was at fault when his mistimed back pass led to Tom Cairney's goal.
 After the match, he acknowledged the criticism and vowed to take responsibility as captain.
 In a follow–up match against Bristol City, Moore played in the centre midfield position, as Reading lost 1–0.
 However during a 2–1 win against Millwall on 2 November 2019, which was his 150th appearance for the club, he suffered a shoulder injury that saw him substituted in the 58th minute.
 But Moore made a quick recovery and returned to the starting line–up, in a 3–0 win against Luton Town on 8 November 2019.
 He then helped Reading keep four consecutive clean sheets between 14 December 2019 and 29 December 2019.
 Since the start of the 2019–20 season, Moore started in every match until he missed one match, due to illness and returned on 7 March 2020, coming on as an 81st-minute substitute, in a 3–1 win against Birmingham City.
 Moore continued as a first-team regular, and by the time the season was suspended because of the COVID-19 pandemic, he had made 36 league appearances.
 Once the season resumed behind closed doors, Moore remained an integral part of the team despite being dropped to the substitute bench along the way.
 He then played in the defensive midfield position against Middlesbrough on 14 July 2020 and scored his first goal of the season, in a 2–1 loss.

 On 15 January 2022, Moore was stripped of the Club Captaincy after stating his desire to leave the club.

-Loan to Stoke City

 On 31 January 2022, Moore joined Stoke City on loan for the remainder of the 2021–22 season.
-He made six appearances for Stoke before he suffered a season ending lateral collateral ligament injury in training.
+He made six appearances for Stoke before he suffered a season-ending lateral collateral ligament injury in training.

+On 17 May 2023, Reading announced that Moore would leave the club at the end of his contract on 30 June 2023.

+Northampton Town

+On 13 February 2024, Moore signed for Northampton Town on a contract until the end of the season.
+Moore said that it took longer than he expected to find a new club.
+He was released by the club at the end of the 2023–24 season.

+Retirement

+Moore announced his retirement on 25 August 2024 following a series of injuries.

+Post retirement

+In October 2024, Moore announced the foundation of Prime Precision Football Academy alongside fellow footballer Nathan Fox.

+On 7 November 2024, Southern League Premier Division Central club Spalding United announced the signing of Moore.